© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Enclosure W of Allt yr Esgair is a scheduled monument protected by Cadw under reference BR197.
 View the official record →

-Enclosure W of Allt yr Esgair is a prehistoric monument located in Breconshire, Wales, forming part of a larger complex of archaeological remains on the moorland landscape.
+Enclosure W of Allt yr Esgair is a prehistoric monument located in Breconshire, Wales, designated as a scheduled ancient monument under the reference Cadw SAM BR197.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR197.

 Enclosure W of Allt yr Esgair dates from the prehistoric period, and is classified as a enclosure.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Enclosure W of Allt yr Esgair is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR197.